scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 @0150 Finishing up here . . .

 ****Remaining Most Vital Tasks
-	- if calendar or map is open, the other cannot be.
-Make check in <ButtonBar>
-	- For mainNav bar, can choose any option at a time.
-Not sequential ✅
-	- reducing image uploads at backEnd, implement sharp module ✅
-	- response for when sockets disconnect
-	- usernames are incorrectly switched in confirmation message for connectionRequest ?! memoization: is it still needed?
-	   ?! moving the log state array to the Main component may have removed the need for implementing useMemo on it...
-	   	  might still do so in regards to updating it with more posts, however
-	- If post is uploaded with only photos, the link text is used in <Log>.
+	✅ If post is uploaded with only photos, the link text is used in <Log>.
 Must add a check to keep that empty...
-	- Add dimmed opacity effect to <CreatePost> while post is uploading
+	- response for when sockets disconnect (need)
+	✅ calendar or map is open, the other cannot be.
+Make check in <ButtonBar> ✅ For mainNav bar, can choose any option at a time.
+Not sequential ✅ reducing image uploads at backEnd, implement sharp module ✅ usernames are incorrectly switched in confirmation message for connectionRequest might still do so in regards to updating it with more posts, however ✅ Add dimmed opacity effect to <CreatePost> while post is uploading
 		- if upload fails, cancel dimming and show popUp
-		- if upload succeeds, continue with what already happens
+		- if upload succeeds, continue with what already happens ?! memoization: is it still needed?
+	   ?! moving the log state array to the Main component may have removed the need for implementing useMemo on it...

 _somewhere inbetween: CSS UPDATE_